shoppepm/shoppe/docs/repositories.md

 ## Repository structure

 A repository contains the list of packages present in the repository and the packages themselves.
-Each package has its own folder, which contains the compiled package (content.tar.gz) and the shoppepkg file *(See also: [Shoppe package file](packages.md))*.
+Each package has its own folder, which contains the compiled package (content.tar.gz) and the whim!pkg file *(See also: [whim! package file](packages.md))*.

 The repository metadata contains information about every package present in the repository.